nongthanhhong/Youtube-crawler-for-TTS/README.md

 # Youtube crawler for TTS
- Extract subtitles and its audio give a list YT video id
+ Extract transcripts and its audio give a list YT video id

+**Notes**:
+- must install ffprobe and ffmpeg

 # crawl_data_from_youtube.py:
-- extract captions and speech from video
+- Extract transcript and speech from video and give as below:
 ```
 root
     |_ Information of the dataset is in the total_dataset.csv file, we have 5 columns